campanam/RatesTools/doc/tutorial.md

 2d. `04_RepeatMasking`: Output of RepeatMasker and RepeatModeler.
 2e. `05_ExcludedRegions`: A BED file of all genomic regions containining indels, repetitive sequence and low-mappability sequence.
 These regions are excluded from the analysis.
 2f. `06_FilterChrVCFs`: All-sites VCF including only the chromosomes listed in the chromosome file specified in `params.chr_list`.
+2g. `07_TrioPhasedVCFs`: All-sites VCF after trio-phasing (optional output).
-2g. `07_SplitTrioVCFs`: VCFs of all parent-offspring trios after splitting the all-sample joint-genotyping VCF.
+2h. `08_SplitTrioVCFs`: VCFs of all parent-offspring trios after splitting the all-sample joint-genotyping VCF.
-2h. `08_gVCFs_GP_DQ`: Summary statistics and graphs of DP and GQ for all individuals.
+2i. `09_gVCFs_GP_DQ`: Summary statistics and graphs of DP and GQ for all individuals.
-2i. `09_SplitVCFs`: Trio VCFs split by chromosome for parallelization.
+2j. `10_SplitVCFs`: Trio VCFs split by chromosome for parallelization.
-2j. `10_VCFtoolsSiteFilteredVCFs`: Trio chromosome VCFs filtered at the site level by VCFtools.
+2k. `11_VCFtoolsSiteFilteredVCFs`: Trio chromosome VCFs filtered at the site level by VCFtools.
-2k. `11_GATKSiteFilteredVCFs`: Trio chromosome VCFs filtered at the site level by GATK.
+2l. `12_GATKSiteFilteredVCFs`: Trio chromosome VCFs filtered at the site level by GATK.
-2l. `12_RegionFilteredVCFs`: Trio chromosome VCFs after removal of unreliable regions.
+2m. `13_RegionFilteredVCFs`: Trio chromosome VCFs after removal of unreliable regions.
-2m. `13_SplitCalcDNMLogs`: De novo mutations (DNMs) and DNM rates calculated per chromosome for each trio.
+2n. `14_SplitCalcDNMLogs`: De novo mutations (DNMs) and DNM rates calculated per chromosome for each trio.
-2n. `14_SummarizeDNMLogs`: Summarized DNMs and DNM rates for all chromosomes for each trio.
+2o. `15_SummarizeDNMLogs`: Summarized DNMs and DNM rates for all chromosomes for each trio.
-2o. `15_SummaryStats`: Summary statistics of the total number of sites retained after each filtration step and the number of each mutation class.
+2p. `16_SummaryStats`: Summary statistics of the total number of sites retained after each filtration step and the number of each mutation class.
 It also identifies overlapping candidate mutations between siblings and recalculates mutation rate estimates assuming these sites are erroneous.
-3. We provide example output of the `14_SummarizeDNMLogs` and `15_SummaryStats` files.
+3. We provide example output of the `SummarizeDNMLogs` and `SummaryStats` files.
 A successful run should produce complete versions of these files with similar results.

 ## References
 1. Fan, Z., Silva, P., Gronau, I., Wang, S., Serres Armero, A., Schweizer, R.M., Ramirez, O., Pollinger, J., Galaverni, M., Ortega Del-Vecchyo, D., Du, L., Zhang, W., Zhang, Z., Xing, J., Vilà, C., Marques-Bonet, T., Godinho, R., Yue, B., Wayne, R.K.
 (2016) Worldwide patterns of genomic variation and admixture in gray wolves. *Genome Res*, __26__, 163-173.
 DOI:[10.1101/gr.197517.115](https://genome.cshlp.org/content/26/2/163.short).